TuringLang/Turing.jl/README.md

 The arguments for each sampler are

 * SMC: number of particles
-* PG: number of praticles, number of iterations
+* PG: number of particles, number of iterations
 * HMC: number of samples, leapfrog step size, leapfrog step numbers
 * Gibbs: number of samples, component sampler 1, component sampler 2, ...